 When hyperacusis develops:

+Acoustic shock is another common factor predisposing towards the development of hyperacusis.
 If acoustic shock symptoms persist after the acoustic incident, it is generally because hyperacusis has developed.

-Misophonia and high levels of anxiety can predispose towards hyperacusis development.
+Misophonia can predispose towards hyperacusis development.

 Hyperacusis can also develop with: